Skip to Main Content

 What Corrective Actions Were Taken?

-- The researcher was asked to submit an SOP for handling animals infected with coxsackie virus including PPE, emergency and incident response procedures.
-The SOP was provided to all lab members.
-Written SOPs facilitate training of new personnel.
+• The researcher was asked to generate an SOP for handling animals infected with coxsackie B virus, including PPE, emergency, and incident response procedures.
+The SOP was provided to all lab members for review and used to train new personnel.

-- The researcher was also advised to immediately wash the infected area according to standard procedure and to seek medical attention immediately.
+• The researcher was also instructed to stop immediately, wash the infected area for at least 15 min, and seek medical attention.

 How Can Incidents Like This Be Prevented?